LTUC/amman-dotnet-401d2/Curriculum/Class13/LAB.md

 You are responsible for creating a student enrollment system for a school for the school administration.
 We can assume that only admins will be accessing this site, so no need for authorization/authentication.
 Here are the requirements.

-1. Students can only be registerd for one class at a time.
+1. Students can only be registered for one class at a time.
 1. the administration should be able to view all the students enrolled in a specific course.
 1. View all students enrolled all at once and the class they are registered for
 1. View Course information independently.
 1. Remove specific students
 1. Remove courses
-1. Seach for specific students
+1. Search for specific students
 1. Search for courses
 1. Edit a student's profile
 1. Edit a course's information